 Phase Three: Sustainability & Long-Term Impact

-Now in the third year of the partnership, CES is facilitating a Strengthening Practices in Early Childhood PLC series, which began in Fall 2025, along with professional development sessions planned for Spring 2026.
-The Social-Emotional Learning (SEL)-based PLC is designed to improve program quality through nurturing relationships and fostering joy in early childhood environments.
-PLC sessions are paired with classroom observations and coaching conversations to reinforce learning and promote best practices.
+Now in the third year of the partnership Phase Three centers on a Strengthening Practices in Early Childhood PLC series, which began in Fall 2025.
+This Social-Emotional Learning (SEL)-based PLC is designed to improve program quality through nurturing relationships, developmentally appropriate practices through PLAY and fostering joy in early childhood environments.
+PLC sessions are paired with classroom observations and coaching conversations to reinforce learning and promote early childhood best practices.

 ”CES’ deep understanding of the needs of staff in early childhood is expansive.
 Their staff are collaborative, efficient and responsive to numerous levels of need.
-Their ability to adapt and maintain the quality of the relationships is unmatched and has allowed us to provide a diverse array of learning experiences for our partners.” — Lauren Galvano, Sandwich Public Schools
+Their ability to adapt and maintain the quality of the relationships is unmatched and has allowed us to provide a diverse array of learning experiences for our [CPPI] partners.” — Lauren Galvano, Sandwich Public Schools

 Leadership Perspective

-“The CES Early Childhood Department is excited to be expanding our partnerships with school districts across the Commonwealth to provide targeted and tailored in-district support for CPPI initiatives,” said Desiree Lalbeharie, Director of the CES Early Childhood Department.
-“CES uses a team approach of both CES and district staff to guide, inform, and reflect on process and progress, meeting regularly to adapt needs assessments, professional development, and coaching activities as needed.
-Our approach is informed by DESE and EEC guidelines, Division for Early Childhood Best Practices, and Early Childhood Technical Assistance Center tools and recommendations.”
+“We are excited to expand our partnerships with school districts across the Commonwealth to provide targeted and tailored in-district support for CPPI initiatives,” said Desirée Lalbeharie, Director of the CES Early Childhood Department.
+“We use a team approach of our early childhood experts, district staff and CPPI community partners to reflect, guide, and inform process and progress.
+We are flexible and curious with a human-centered approach that includes meeting regularly to adapt to ensure our services, including but not limited to needs assessments, strategic planning, professional development, consulting and coaching are relevant and responsive.
+Our approach is informed by DESE and EEC guidelines, Division for Early Childhood Best Practices, and the Early Childhood Technical Assistance Center.”

 About the CES Early Childhood Department